SciPy#

 Multidimensional integrals#

-multidimensional integration can be done with successive calls to quad(), but there are wrappers that help
+Multidimensional integration can be done with successive calls to quad(), but there are wrappers that help

 Let’s compute